 - Beppe Fioraia, one of the few places where you can dine al fresco in a pretty garden in the center of Florence.
 It’s just off the main road that runs from San Niccolo to Piazzale Michelangelo, you’ll find Beppe tucked away in the entrance to a local park.
 They are well-known for their enormous tagliere (meat & cheese boards) and pizza.
 Call ahead to book a spot in the garden, reservations essential.
 Open from the 6-12th only for dinner.
 Closed from August 13th to the 20th.
 From the 21st they resume their normal hours. address: Via dell’Erta Canina, 6r, 50125 Firenze.
 12:30 – 2:30, 7:30pm-12am daily.
 Call +39 055 234 7681.

 - Badalì Osteria serves up Tuscan fare in the San Niccolo neighborhood and will be open for all of August, including Ferragosto.
 Enjoy a vibrant menu of stuffed onions, peperonata, meat and cheese platters, a summer ribollita, pappa al pomodoro and much more.
-Open for lunch and dinner, closed Mondays. address: Via dei Renai, 11r, 50125 Firenze FI.
+Open for dinner every day including Monday, lunch service also on Saturday and Sunday. address: Via dei Renai, 11r, 50125 Firenze FI.
 Orari:Telefono: 055 226 4422

 View this post on Instagram